The Camden 28: Trial

 By the time that the Camden 28 were brought to trial in the Spring of 1973, their case was viewed by many as a referendum on the Vietnam War.
 Each of the 28 faced seven felony charges stemming from the raid and more than 40 years in prison if convicted.
 The 28 chose to be tried together.

 Immediately prior to the trial they were offered a plea-bargain whereby they would each plead guilty to a single misdemeanor charge and the rest of the charges would be dropped.
 After intense discussion the 28 decided that they would not take the plea and that as political activists they preferred to be put on trial.
 Historian Howard Zinn was brought in to testify on behalf of the defendants.

 Unfortunately for the prosecution, its star witness Bob Hardy had begun having second thoughts, and felt betrayed by the government.
 Hardy maintained that from the start of his interaction with the FBI he sought and received assurances that none of his co-conspirators in the raid would see any jail time.
 Now, as the trial loomed ahead, each of the "28" was facing more than 40 years in prison.

 For the FBI and the prosecution, the cost of betraying Hardy in this fashion was to lose him as a friendly witness.
 Scorned, Hardy would now, in fact, testify extensively for the defense.
 Hardy would testify regarding the extent to which the FBI encouraged and enabled the raid on the draft board to take place.
 Through Hardy's testimony, the raid came across as being funded and driven by the FBI, and the defense was able to argue effectively that through the FBI, the government "over-reached" in its zeal to arrest and prosecute this particular set of anti-war activists.

-Additionally, it became apparent that the FBI had enabled the plot to form and develop because it believed the Camden group might have been connected to the theft and publication of FBI documents in Media, PA several months prior.
+Additionally, it became apparent that the FBI had enabled the plot to form and develop because it believed the Camden group might have been connected to the theft and publication of FBI documents in Media, Pennsylvania, several months prior.
 In fact, at least two of the Camden defendants (Keith Forsyth and Robert Williamson) had been involved in the Media burglary, though this was not revealed until they stepped forward in 2014.
 Those documents had revealed the COINTELPRO program, and the Camden defendants essentially used their own trial to publicize and question FBI methods.

 On May 20, 1973, the jury returned "not guilty" verdicts for all counts against all 28 defendants, acquitting them.
 Howard Zinn had testified at the trial and recommended civil disobedience and jury nullification.
-Nearly 50 years after breaking into the Camden draft board and destroying records to protest the war in Vietnam, WHYY documents members of the Camden 28's reunion as they took to the stand in the federal courtroom where they were tried.